Use Cloud Anchors to create multiplayer or collaborative AR experiences that Android and iOS users can share.

 When you host an anchor, ARCore sends relevant visual mapping data from a user's environment to Google servers.
 Once this data is uploaded, it is processed into a sparse point map, similar to an ARCore point cloud.

-Resolving a Cloud Anchor lets multiple devices in a given physical space add previously hosted anchors to their scene.
+Resolving a Cloud Anchor lets multiple devices in a given physical space use previously hosted anchors to establish a common frame of reference.

 A Cloud Anchor resolve request sends visual feature descriptors from the current frame to the server.
-The server attempts to match the visual features to the sparse point map.
-This lets your app situate resolved anchors consistently in the scene that each user sees on their device.
+The server attempts to match the visual features to the Cloud Anchor's sparse point map.
+This lets your app situate resolved anchors with the same position and orientation relative to the environment for each device.

 Data storage and access limitations